day8/re-frame/docs/EffectfulEvents.md

       {:db (assoc (:db context) :flag new-value)}))
 ```

-Obviously the `-db` variation is simpler.
+Obviously the `-db` variation is simpler and you'd use it whenever you
+can.
+The `-fx` version is more flexible, so it will sometimes have its place.

 ### Summary

-90% of the time, simple `-db` handlers are the tool to use.
+90% of the time, simple `-db` handlers are the right tool to use.

 But about 10% of the time, our handlers need additional inputs (coeffecs) or they need to
 cause additional side-effects (effects).
 That's when you reach for `-fx` handlers.

-To take the next step, we need now to shine a light on `interceptors` which provide
+In the next tutorial, we'll shine a light on `interceptors` which are
 the mechanism by which  event handlers are executed.
+That knowledge will give us a springboard
+to more deeply understand coeffects and effects.
+We'll soon be writing our own.